OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`set` to a unique element of another set; a correspondence.

+   mark array
+      It is typical in :term:`graph` algorithms that there is a need to track which nodes have been visited at some point in the algorithm.
+      An array of bits or values called the :term:`mark array` is often maintained for this purpose.

    max heap
       A :term:`heap` where every :term:`node` has a :term:`key` value
       greater than its :term:`children <child>`.